cosmos/cosmos-sdk/examples/examples.md

 --sequence=1 --chain-id=test-chain-AE4XQo
 ```

-Notice that the sequence is now 1, since we have already recorded bobs 1st transaction as `sequnce 0`.
+Notice that the sequence is now 1, since we have already recorded bobs 1st transaction as `sequence 0`.
 Also note the ``hash`` value in the response  in the terminal - this is the hash of the transaction.
 We can query for the transaction with this command:

 ```
 basecli tx <INSERT HASH HERE>